Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
-With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.
+With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we aim to identify investments that have the potential to deliver attractive long-term, risk-adjusted returns for our accredited investors while creating strong economic assets for the communities we invest in.

 Share